Step to Me: Background

 The song was originally written for the group's debut album Spice but did not make the final cut.

 In 1997, Pepsi launched a £1 million 'generation next' TV campaign in the United Kingdom—running alongside sales promotion activities, notably one where by consumers collected twenty pink ring pull tabs from promotional Pepsi cans, sent them off and received the free Spice Girls CD single "Step to Me"—which was not available in High Street retailers.
 Collectors were also entered into a free prize draw to see the Spice Girls play their first live concert in Turkey who Pepsi were sponsoring.
 The advertising and the promotion were integral to Pepsi's marketing strategy, television and press ads and the Pepsi Chart Show (screened on Channel 5) all spelt out that the only way to listen to the single was to buy Pepsi.
 Producing 92 million promotional packs of the cola, 600,000 CDs were redeemed with the promotion.
-With a redemption rate of nearly 10 percent, Pepsi recorded its biggest-ever take up on the promotion and saw its market share rise from 15.1% on 12 July to 19.6% on 9 August, its highest for several years.
+With a redemption rate of nearly 10 per cent, Pepsi recorded its biggest-ever take up on the promotion and saw its market share rise from 15.1% on 12 July to 19.6% on 9 August, its highest for several years.

 The version on the Japanese edition of Spiceworld includes a slightly different version than the 7" Mix; Mel B's rap uses an alternative take and more bass is added.